-The safety and efficacy of dexamethasone intraocular suspension 9% (Dexycu) for intracameral administration in two dosages in patients undergoing cataract surgery was evaluated in a randomized, double-masked, placebocontrolled trial.
-The study included 394 patients (n=394) who received either Dexycu 342 mcg (n=158) or 517 mcg (n=156), or a placebo (n=80) administered by a physician at the end of the surgical procedure (Donnenfeld et al. 2018).
-Use of ocular, periocular, or systemic corticosteroids, immunomodulators, alkylating agents, or ocular topical non-steroidal anti-inflammatory drugs (NSAIDs) was not allowed through day 30 unless necessary; glaucoma and other ocular medications (including topical cyclosporine but excluding ocular topical NSAIDs) could be administered peri- and post-operatively as indicated.
+The safety and efficacy of dexamethasone intraocular suspension 9% (Dexycu) for intracameral administration in two dosages in patients undergoing cataract surgery were evaluated in a randomized, double-masked, placebocontrolled trial.
+The study included 394 patients (n = 394) who received either Dexycu 342 mcg (n=158) or 517 mcg (n = 156) or a placebo (n = 80) administered by a physician at the end of the surgical procedure (Donnenfeld et al. 2018).
+The use of ocular, periocular, or systemic corticosteroids, immunomodulators, alkylating agents, or ocular topical non-steroidal anti-inflammatory drugs (NSAIDs) was not permitted through day 30 unless necessary; glaucoma and other ocular medications (including topical cyclosporine but excluding ocular topical NSAIDs) could be administered peri- and post-operatively as indicated.
 Patients who received corticosteroids or immunosuppressants for any condition (ocular or systemic) were observed for 90 days after surgery.
-The primary outcome measure was AC cell clearance at post-operative day 8.
-Secondary outcomes were AC flare and AC cell plus flare clearance in the study eyes.
-Adverse events (AEs) were also assessed.
+The primary outcome measure was the AC cell clearance on post-operative day 8.
+Secondary outcomes in the study eyes included AC flare and AC cell plus flare clearance.
+Adverse events (AEs) were also evaluated.

-- The percentage of Dexycu patients with AC cell clearing on post-op day eight was 57% in the 342μg and 60% in the 517μg (n=94/156) groups, and 20% in the placebo group (n=16/80).
-At day 3, 8, 15 and 30, the percentage of patients receiving rescue medication of ocular steroid or a NSAID was significantly lower in the 342 and 517 mcg treatment groups vs. placebo. - AEs were similar between the 3 groups with no serious AEs reported up to post-operative day 90.
-Intraocular pressure (IOP) increases of at least 10mmHg from baseline was observed among 29% of Dexycu-treated eyes vs. 13% in placebo-treated eyes.
-IOP did not exceed 21mmHg at any measurement in any group.
-Other treatment-emergent AEs, including corneal edema, pain, inflammation in the AC, and dry eye, occurred in < 15% of eyes.
-Inflammatory AEs including macular edema, eye inflammation, and iritis were more common in placebo-treated eyes.
+- On post-op day eight, 57% of patients in the 342μg and 60% of patients in the 517μg Dexycu groups (n=94/156) had cleared AC cells, compared to 20% in the placebo group (n=16/80).
+At days 3, 8, 15 and 30, the percentage of patients receiving ocular steroid or a NSAID rescue therapy was considerably lower in the 342 and 517 mcg treatment groups compared to placebo. - AEs were comparable across the three groups, with no serious AEs reported up to post-operative day 90.
+Dexycu-treated eyes had IOP increases of at least 10mmHg compared to 13% of placebo-treated eyes.
+IOP did not exceed 21mmHg in any measurement across the groups.
+Other treatment-emergent AEs that occurred in 15% of eyes included corneal edema, pain, inflammation in the AC, and dry eye.
+Inflammatory AEs such as macular edema, eye inflammation, and iritis were more common in placebo-treated eyes.
 CME as diagnosed by OCT was reported in 3.8% of placebo-treated and 3.2% of Dexycu-treated eyes.